Safe Learning-based Observers for Unknown Nonlinear Systems using Bayesian Optimization: Observer gain redesign

 \section{Observer gain redesign}

 Upon termination of the Bayesian optimization stage, we have learned the unmodeled components of the dynamical system to some accuracy.
 Therefore, one can (optionally) leverage this newly acquired model knowledge to update the observer gains from the initial design.
-While any number of design methods can be used to redesign based on the learned nonlinearity, we propose a method that exploits Lipschitz constants and linear matrix inequalities.

-Let $p_\infty$ denote the value of $p_t$ when the learning is terminated.
-Let the learned nonlinearity be where $B_\phi$ is a matrix of ones and zeros which indicate the states which are affected by the components of $p_\infty^\top \psi$.
-Thus, the observer has the form
+Let $p_\infty$ denote the value of $p_t$ which minimizes simple regret over all learning iterations.
+We propose a redesigned observer of the form